tudasc/TypeART/README.md

 Our LLVM compiler pass plugins instrument allocations and also serialize the static type layouts of these allocations to a yaml file (default name `types.yaml`).

-#### 1.1.0 Caveats

-Unfortunately, applying TypeART is not yet user-friendly.
-You must change the build system to accommodate the use of the LLVM optimizer tool `opt`.
-It loads and applies our compiler pass extension.
-A more convenient way through Clang compiler wrappers (like [mpicc](https://www.open-mpi.org/doc/v4.1/man1/mpicc.1.php)) are planned for a future release.

 #### 1.1.1 Building with TypeART

-A typical compile invocation may first compile code to object files and then link with any libraries, e.g.:
+A typical compile invocation may first compile code to object files and then link with any libraries:

 ```shell
 # Compile: